 Nevada Department of Employment, Training and Rehabilitation

-(DETR)
+Employment Security Division

+Workforce Innovation Support Services

 Workforce Innovation and Opportunity Act (WIOA)

 State Compliance Policy (SCP)

 Policy Number: 5.8

-Originating Office: Office of Workforce Innovation (OWINN)
+Originating Office: Department of Employment, Training and Rehabilitation (DETR); Workforce Innovation Support Services (WISS)

 Subject: Governor’s Reserve Funding Set Aside for Special Projects

-Approved: New; replacing WIA State Compliance Policy 5.8
+Approved: Ratified Governor’s Workforce Development Board (GWDB) Executive Committee March XX, 2025; revising WIA State Compliance Policy 5.8

-Purpose: To provide the requirements for use of Governor’s Reserve in Pilot Projects
+Purpose: To provide the requirements for use of Governor’s Reserve in Pilot Projects.

 State Imposed Requirements: This directive may contain some state-imposed requirements.
-These requirements are printed in bold, italic type.
+These requirements are printed in bold, italicized type.

 Authorities/References: Workforce Innovation and Opportunity Act (P.L.
-113-128), 20 CFR § 682.100-220.
+113-128); 20 CFR §§ 682.100-220 and 683.120; 2 CFR, Part 200: §§ 200.201, 200.306 and 200.331; TEGL 14-18 and TEGL 10-16, Change 2; Nevada SCPs

-ACTION REQUIRED: Upon issuance bring this guidance to the attention of all service providers of this funding Local Workforce Development Board (LWDB) members and any other concerned parties.
+ACTION REQUIRED: Upon issuance bring this guidance to the attention of all service providers of this funding Local Workforce Development Board (LWDB) members and any other parties concerned.

 Background: WIOA provides a reservation of funds for statewide employment and training activities.
-These activities are undertaken by the States, rather than by LWDBs; both the required and allowable activities are addressed in .
-WIOA designates up to 15 percent of funds that may be devoted to these activities from annual allotments to the States.
+These activities are undertaken by the States, rather than by LWDBs; both the required and allowable activities are addressed in 20 CFR § 682.
+WIOA designates up to 15 percent of the funds that may be devoted to these activities from annual allotments to the States.
 The funds are reserved from youth, adult, and dislocated worker funding streams.
-A designated portion of the set aside funds are to be used for establishing and implementing innovative training programs that demonstrate the capacity to enhance the state’s workforce system integrating workforce, education and economic development services that break down barriers to access job-driven training resulting in employment opportunities and that assist in the effective and efficient implementation of WIOA regulations within Nevada’s economic development regions.
+A designated portion of the set-aside funds are to be used for establishing and implementing innovative training programs that demonstrate the capacity to enhance the state’s workforce system integrating workforce, education and economic development services that break down barriers to access job-driven training resulting in employment opportunities and that assist in the effective and efficient implementation of WIOA regulations within Nevada’s economic development regions.
 Organizations with the administrative capacity and a history of successfully implementing innovative pilots and other priority projects are eligible to apply for funding.

-Policy and Procedure:
+POLICY AND PROCEDURES:

 Funds should be used to integrate the workforce, education and economic development services and respond to the talent pipeline within local area(s) by implementing innovative programs and strategies designed to meet the needs of business.
 Programs and strategies may include incumbent worker training programs, customized training, sectoral and industry cluster strategies and implementation of industry or sector partnerships and career pathway programs.
-Projects may include microenterprise and entrepreneurial training and support programs, utilization of effective business intermediaries, activities to improve linkages between workforce partners, and other business services and strategies that better engage employers in workforce investment activities, and make the workforce development system more relevant to the needs of State and local businesses.
+Projects may include microenterprise and entrepreneurial training and support programs, utilization of effective business intermediaries, activities to improve linkages between workforce partners, and other business services and strategies that better engage employers in workforce investment activities and make the workforce development system more relevant to the needs of State and local businesses.
 Programs should develop and/or implement education and training programs that respond to the labor market analysis within the local area(s).
-Projects should ensure that training credits position participants to attain industry-recognized credentials approved by the Governor’s Workforce Development Board (GWDB) and are portable and stackable and allow participants to accelerate through the program, as out lined below in WIOA Sec.
+Projects should ensure that training credits position participants to attain industry-recognized credentials approved by the GWDB and are portable and stackable and allow participants to accelerate through the program, as out lined below in WIOA Sec.
 134(a)(3).

 Allowable Statewide Employment and Training Activities (WIOA Sec.
 134(a)(3))